nsidc/qgreenland/doc/contributor/how-to/contribute-layers.md

 ### Raster layers

-- Interpolation algorithm OK? (almost everything is currently bilinear, see notes for exceptions)
+- Interpolation algorithm follows standard: Bilinear for continuous values (i.e. real), e.g. temperatures, height.
+By default, everything is bilinear.
+Nearest neighbor for discrete (i.e. integer) values, e.g. age of sea ice.
-- Grid resolution in layer title or group (incl. units)?
+- Grid resolution in layer title or group (incl. units), e.g. `My layer (1km)`
-- When reprojecting (e.g., via `gdalwarp`), ensure that the target resolution is specified (see notes for exceptions)
+- When a layer is reprojected (e.g., via `gdalwarp`), ensure that the target resolution is explicitly specified.
+Sometimes when the output resolution is not defined, GDAL will choose a resolution that is not appropriate for the data, and this can lead to artifacts.

 ### Vector layers